geoarrow/geoarrow/format.md

 * Coordinates: `[0.0, 0.0, 0.0, 1.0, 0.0, 2.0, 1.0, 0.0, 1.0, 1.0, 2.0, 0.0, 2.0, 1.0, 2.0, 2.0]`
 * Geometry offsets: `[0, 3, 5, 8]`

-(Note: for actual offset in coordinates array, you need offsets * 2 in case of 2-dimensional data)
+(Note: for offset into the coordinates array, you need the number of geometry offsets * 2 in the case of 2-dimensional data)

 **MultiLineString**